cnpryer/huak/docs/CONTRIBUTING.md

 We appreciate your interest in contributing to our project!

-You can contribute to Huak by checking for unassigned issues on our [issue board](https://github.com/users/cnpryer/projects/5) or even just documenting features and bugs by creating new issues.
+You can contribute to Huak by checking for unassigned issues or even just documenting features and bugs by creating new issues.

 ## Communication